ml-archive/keychain/README.md

 ### Create `KeychainConfig` Objects

 Your `KeychainConfig` objects must contain:
-- an identifier (eg: access, refresh or reset)
+- an identifier (eg: access, refresh or reset): `jwkIdentifier`
-- an expirationTimeInterval
+- an `expirationTimeInterval`

 And you need to connect your `KeychainConfig` with the `KeychainPayload` you defined in step 1 (the `KeychainConfig` has a `typealias` for a `KeychainPayload`).

 Here is an example creating three `KeychainConfig` objects:
-- A `UserAccessKeychainConfig` with the identifier "access" and a expirationTimeInterval of 300 seconds
+- A `UserAccessKeychainConfig` with the identifier "access" and an `expirationTimeInterval` of 300 seconds
-- A `UserRefreshKeychainConfig` with the identifier "refresh" and a expirationTimeInterval of 600 seconds
+- A `UserRefreshKeychainConfig` with the identifier "refresh" and an `expirationTimeInterval` of 600 seconds
-- A `UserResetKeychainConfig` with the identifier "reset" and a expirationTimeInterval of 400 seconds
+- A `UserResetKeychainConfig` with the identifier "reset" and an `expirationTimeInterval` of 400 seconds

 ```swift
 import JWT